The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Details of the variational minimization of the slave-rotor mean-field free energy

-In Fig.? we plot the phase diagram resulting from the minimization of the expectation value of Eq.~\ref{eq:H_SR2}.
+In panels (e)-(h) of Fig.\ref{fig:phase_diagram} of the main text we plot the phase diagram resulting from the minimization of the expectation value of Eq.~\eqref{eq:H_SR2}.
 As can be seen at $n = 2$ both $Z_a$ and $Z_b$ equal zero for small enough angles.
 The similarity of the bands of the two species leads us to propose electron doped MoS$_2$ as a candidate material to realize an SU(4) symmetric Mott insulator on a triangular lattice, which is an interesting problem on its own right which can is an interesting situation on its own right~\cite{keselman2020dimer,keselman2020emergent}.